X

 • Unofficial transcript of the last degree (a pdf is acceptable)

-• Letter of recommendation from a faculty member at the student’s institution or from an OT manager or an OT colleague (should be a researcher).
+• A letter of recommendation from a faculty member at the graduate’s institution or from an OT manager/supervisor or an OT colleague (should be a researcher).

 Award Timeline

-Create an individualized development plan with your Mentor January 10, 2023 to January 20, 2023
+Create an individualized development plan with your Mentor & send your completed W-9 form to AOTF.
+August 25, 2023 to Sept.
+8, 2023

 Submit your research fund expense report along with the receipts (of all non-stipend expenditures).
 Please mail a check for unused funds to: